Justintime50/homebrew-releaser/README.md

 ### GitHub Actions YML

-After releasing to GitHub, Homebrew Releaser can publish that release to a personal Homebrew tap by updating the project description, version, tar archive url, license, checksum, installation and testing command, and any other required info so you don't have to.
-You can check the [Homebrew documentation](https://docs.brew.sh/) and the [formula cookbook](https://docs.brew.sh/Formula-Cookbook) for more details on setting up a Homebrew formula or tap.
+After you release a project on GitHub, Homebrew Releaser can publish that release to a personal Homebrew tap by updating the project description, version, tar archive url, license, checksum, installation and testing command, and any other required info so you don't have to.
+You can check the [Homebrew documentation on taps](https://docs.brew.sh/How-to-Create-and-Maintain-a-Tap) and the [formula cookbook](https://docs.brew.sh/Formula-Cookbook) for more details on setting up a Homebrew formula or tap.

 ```yml
 # .github/workflows/release.yml